frmdstryr/enamlx/README.md

 # About
-Additional Qt Widgets for Enaml such as:
+Additional Qt Widgets for Enaml.

 #### Featuring ####